jessepav/libgdx-wiki-old/Scene2d.ui.md

 ## <a id="DragAndDrop"></a>Drag and Drop (DragAndDrop class) ##
 It should be noted that to make a drag start/source actor, a table and to have that table and all of its contents trigger a drag, one must enable Table.setTouchable(Enabled).
 It is set to ChildrenOnly by default.

+## <a id="Keycontrol"></a>Usage without touch or mouse ##

+Scene2d.ui is mainly designed with touch or mouse control in mind.
+Stage has a `setKeyboardFocus` and a `setScrollFocus` methods to set the Actor receiving scroll and key events.
+However, it does not support a full type focus and is therefore not operable with keys only.
+A focusing system is needed for games designed with controller-only or keyboard-only interface. [gdx-controllerutils project](https://github.com/MrStahlfelge/gdx-controllerutils)'s scene2d module includes a `ControllerMenuStage` adding this to scene2d.ui.
+[View the documentation](https://github.com/MrStahlfelge/gdx-controllerutils/wiki/Button-operable-Scene2d).

 ## <a id="Examples"></a>Examples ##